top of page

 When abstraction, minimalism, and photo-videography are fused, they amazingly create phenomenal art forms in terms of simplicity, beauty, transcendence as well as endless imagination.
 Inspired by abstract minimal art and motivated by art for wellbeing, this empirical study will use triplet series of abstract photo and video art as visual meditations in an attempt to experimentally boost wellbeing through a process coined Transformative Abstract-Visual Meditation (TAM).

-Thai teenagers are the main casualties of suicide (Mala & Wipatayotin, 2019).
-Thailand experienced a 22% increase in suicidal rates last year (Bangkok Post, 2021; Thai PBS World, 2020) and was ranked number 1 in ASEAN and 32 in the world for suicide (The Thaiger & The Nation, 2020) with overall increasing suicidal rates within recent three years (Department of Health, Thailand, 2020) resonating critical mental health issues.
-Positive mental health and creative mind-set are key factors to avoid committing suicide, as divergent thinking could reduce mental health symptoms (A. Beckstein, Sept, 15, 2021, personal communication).
+In Thailand, teenagers are the main casualties of suicide – the third cause of death at 17.6% of 13-17 years old (Kim, 2022), a 22% increase in suicidal rates (Rungsang, & Chaimongkol, 2017) and ranked number 1 in ASEAN and 32 in the world (The Thaiger & The Nation, 2020, 1) with overall increasing suicidal rates within recent three years (Department of Health, Thailand, 2020) resonating critical mental health issues.

-Therefore, TAM collaborated with TT could extend to the international impacts by leveraging art-based research to make a difference – re-examining, resolving or relieving – on the specific critical mental health issues in Thailand.
+Therefore, TAM collaborated with TT/ LJMU could extend to the international impacts by leveraging art-based research to make a difference – re-examining, resolving or relieving – on the specific critical mental health issues in Thailand.
 Alternatively, TAM could be also beneficial to reinforce the new national policy of Health Promotion by enhancing mental health (Department of Health and Social Care, 2021) for healthy and sustainable lifestyles among British juveniles.

 .